vishal24241/Accuknox-ai-ml-assignment/README.md

 Final Note

-This assignment represents my honest effort and learning approach.
+This assignment reflects my honest effort and the way I approach learning new technical concepts through practice.
-I am currently learning AI and ML concepts and continuously improving my skills through hands-on practice and projects.